berndhartzer/tanda-hackathon-17/README.md

 Use case: a developer comes in to work and clocks in, this triggers the creation of an EC2 instance for them to work from.
 This instance is tagged with their `user_id` and `shift_id` which the Tanda Webhook provides in the POST body.
 When the developer clocks out; their EC2 instance is terminated.

+*I wrote a post about this project and the hackathon which was featured on the [Tanda blog.](https://medium.com/tanda-developers/ec2-fun-with-tanda-webhooks-5a77cddad54)*

 ## How to deploy

 *Pre-requisites*